 The Riprock 12 is so small that our 2-year-old tester in 3T clothes can fit on the bike with her feet fully touching the ground!
 On the flip side, it was way too small for our 4-year-old tester!
 If you’re familiar with the older Specialized Hotrock 12, the Riprock 12 is actually a bit smaller.

 SIZING TIPS: The best way to guarantee a proper fit with a kid’s bike is to compare your child’s inseam (crotch to floor) with a bike’s seat height.
+(We discuss this in detail in our Kids Bike Sizes guide.)

 For beginning riders NOT using training wheels, the seat height should be set equal to the child’s inseam (to allow kids to stop with their feet).